GeoscienceAustralia/uncover-ml/docs/installation.rst

 UncoverML supports Ubuntu 18.04 with Python 3.6 or Python 3.7.

 The following instructions may be used for other Linux distributions but the packages and package manager used may be different.
-If you require help using uncoverML with a different Linux distribution, ask for help on our
+If you require help using UncoverML with a different Linux distribution, ask for help on our
 `Github Issues <https://github.com/GeoscienceAustralia/uncover-ml/issues>`_ page.